Delete All Emails to Tame Your Inbox

 If you’re reading this article, then you already know that deleting all emails is possible, and you’re here to learn how to delete all emails on Yahoo.
 Here’s a quick summary of the process:

-- Log in to your Yahoo Mail account.
+- Log in to your Yahoo Mail account on web.

 - Click the checkbox at the top of your inbox and select all emails.

-- Click “Delete” to get rid of the selected messages.
+- Double-check the messages to make sure you haven't selected anything important.
+Click Delete to get rid of the selected messages.

 Alternatively, you can connect your Yahoo Mail account with a bulk email organizer like Clean Email (more about it at the end of this article) and use it to analyze your entire inbox with a few simple clicks.
 You can then tell Clean Email to delete all emails at once and use its powerful email organization features to stop new messages from cluttering up your inbox again.